Destination Host Unreachable -Fix Ping Error Message

 1. Your Default Gateway

-How do you know whether the reply comes from your default gateway or remote gateway?
+How do we know whether the reply comes from the Default Gateway or Remote Gateway?

 1. Reply from x.x.x.x Destination Host Unreachable